SURF Security & Privacy Conferentie 2026

 Sessie

-This interactive workshop will explore the growing tension between mandatory identification online and the fundamental rights to privacy, anonymity, and pseudonymity.
-Are identity-based systems necessary tools for trust and digital security?
-Or do they function as Trojan horses for unprecedented forms of surveillance and control?
+This interactive workshop explores the growing tension between mandatory identification online and the fundamental rights to privacy, anonymity, and pseudonymity.
+As a participant, you will critically examine whether identity-based systems are necessary tools for trust and digital security, or whether they function as Trojan horses for unprecedented forms of surveillance and control.
+The session offers clear takeaways and actionable recommendations on how to reconcile accountability with the protection of fundamental rights.

 The workshop is designed for policymakers, civil society actors, researchers, technologists, and anyone concerned with the future of digital rights in Europe.
-Participants should expect a dynamic, structured discussion with clear takeaways and actionable recommendations.